FG2511/ARE/README.md

 Problem 2:

 Given the results of "Problem 1", train a NN for a multi-class classification problem.
-The NN has to determine what kind of food has been cooked during the meal.
+The NN has to determine what kind of foods have been cooked during the meal.